BMscis/reach-tutorial/Documentation/General/developingthedapp.md

 If the participant is an auctioneer, for example, they can access functions that only they have access to.
 Such as:

-- Adding a NFT to the contract.
+- Adding an NFT to the contract.

 - Deciding when the auction will start.